wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -20 to -21:

+   *  During AD review, replaced the descriptive text with the requirements from RFC 6761 with a list.
+This in turn required adding in the BCP 14 boilerplate.

+   *  During AD review, made a few more requested changes

    From -19 to -20:

    *  Expanded the privacy considerations

+Kumari & Hoffman         Expires 28 August 2023                 [Page 7]

+Internet-Draft               Reserve ALT TLD               February 2023

    *  Clarified benefit of using aggressive NSEC